PauliusMacernis/KnowledgeBase/README.md

 ## SQL
  - What is ODBC?
+ - What is `DSN-less configuration` in terms of ODBC [?](A setup with no odbc.ini, possible since ODBC 3.0)
+ - What is `ODBC-combined configuration` in terms of freeTDS [?](DB-Library and CT-Library configurations are stored in freetds.conf, odbc.ini points to freetds.conf too, - all that allows support for all three FreeTDS libraries in one file.
+Such configuration in one freetds.conf file is called ODBC-combined configuration.)
  - Anything special about ODBC 3.0 [?](You had to use SQLConnect(DSN, UID, PWD) to connect to DB before ODBC 3.0, any and all information about the DSN was kept in odbc.ini; You have to use SQLDriverConnect since version 3.0, the connection attributes are provided as a single argument - a string of concatenated name-value pairs, the application can also specify which driver to use and so there is no need for having odbc.ini anymore.)
  - What is unixODBC, iODBC, MS ODBC?
  - What are the functional differences between unixODBC, iODBC, MS ODBC[?](http://stackoverflow.com/questions/7548825/what-are-the-functional-differences-between-iodbc-and-unixodbc)